yu-greenland/name_transliteration/README.md

 - maybe look at substrings of screen name and user name to see if they can be a better match than using the whole screen name and user name
 - from cleansing to model_trainer, I should be passing a tensor instead of saving a text file to disk
 - automatically detect the size of the file passed into the model_trainer, using this automatically split data into testing and training, perhaps use sklearn train_test_split function
-- have a way of saving the model and loading it back up again so I don't have to re-train it
+- ~~chave a way of saving the model and loading it back up again so I don't have to re-train it~~
 - make model give a couple of predictions instead of just one
+- using trained model to evalutate on test data, to further filter out, split data into two and perform cross evaluation using trained models,  see if it improves , calculte probability of incorrect/correct pairs, like another metric to evaluate on

 problems